nishtha47/OPPENHEIMER_PROJECT_Python/README.md

 ##### 4. Good luck and have fun

 _Note that should you encounter any problems or have any questions, please do not hesitate to contact us for assistance =)_

+To run the Scenarios in Robot Framework,use the command

+robot ...filename.robot under TestCases folder.